 The foregoing Rules and Regulations - R.I.
-Falconry Regulations for the Season, after due notice, are hereby adopted and filed with the Secretary of State to become effective twenty (20) days thereafter, in accordance with the provisions of Chapters 42-35, 42-17.1 and 42-17.6 of the General Laws of Rhode Island of 1956, as amended.
+Falconry Regulations for the Season, after due notice, are hereby adopted and filed with the Secretary of State to become effective twenty (20) days thereafter, in accordance with the provisions of R.I.
+Gen. Laws Chapters 42-35, 42-17.1 and 42-17.6, as amended.